LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Method

 \subsection{Proposed Channel Transform Block (CTB)}

-In proposed STB, the kernel weights are depth-wise connected, which means the interactions among channels should be improved.
-Compared to baseline models and existing learned image compression models, proposed STB employs much larger kernels, which means at the same depth, proposed STB can get a greater receptive field.
-The much greater receptive fields leave the room to enhance the channel interactions.
 Our proposed CTB is illustrated in Figure~\ref{fig:basic}.
-The architecture of CTB is similar to STB.
+The architecture of CTB is similar to that of STB.
 The SCST in STB is replaced with Self-Conditioned Channel Transform (SCCT) to build the CTB.
-The DepthBlock for non-linear embedding and Gate block are also employed.
+DepthRB for non-linear embedding and gate block are also employed.
 The overall process is formulated as